Have questions? We're here.

 As you re-enter the Beagle Channel, an important waterway that allowed ships to avoid the notoriously rough waters around Cape Horn, follow the route that a young Charles Darwin took on board the famous HMS Beagle back in 1831, a five-year expedition that forever changed his life and which led him to develop his seminal theory of evolution.

-Sailing west past Ushuaia, you travel through a dazzling stretch of the 240-kilometer (150-mile) long Beagle Channel called Glacier Alley or ‘Avenue of the Glaciers’ as it’s more elegantly known.
-Marvel at this string of tidewater glaciers pushing down to the edge of the sea from the enormous Darwin Ice Field.
-Surrounded by snow-capped peaks, most of the glaciers were named after European countries or the explorers who discovered them: Holland, Italy, Romanche, Spain, and Garibaldi.
-Weather permitting, you’ll board the Zodiacs for a closer look at the impressive Romanche Glacier.
-Even if fog obscures the view, the sound of the cracking ice, as it calves into the water, is sure to impress.
+Sailing west past Ushuaia, you travel through a dazzling stretch of the 240-kilometer (150 mile) long Beagle Channel called Glacier Alley or ‘Avenue of the Glaciers’ as it’s more elegantly known.
+You can marvel at this string of tidewater glaciers pushing down to the edge of the sea from the enormous Darwin Ice Field.
+Surrounded by snow-capped peaks, most of the glaciers were named after European countries or the explorers who discovered them: Holland, Italy, Romanche, Spain, Garibaldi.
+Weather permitting, board your Zodiacs for a closer look at the impressive Romanche Glacier.
+Even if fog obscures the view, the sound of the cracking ice as it calves into the water is sure to impress.
 Apart from the spectacular scenery, Glacier Alley offers opportunities to spot wildlife such as penguin rookeries and South American fur seals.

 Day 6: Francisco Coloane Marine Reserve